 The May Mental Health Art and Film Showcase is an annual event highlighting awareness and conversations around mental health and well-being within Marin by sharing youth art and perspective.
 This event is in collaboration with the Marin County Youth Commission's Wellness Festival and acts as a hub for art from partner organizations like the high schools, middle schools, community partners, and so many more!

 The goal of this event is to increase awareness and conversations around mental health and well-being within Marin through sharing youth art and perspective.
-To be featured on the website and at the May 2025 showcase, please read the guidelines below and submit your art using this form.
+To be featured on the website and at the May 2026 showcase, please read the guidelines below.

 Art in any form is accepted, including photography, painting, digital art, poetry, sculpture, dance, music, video, and more.
 There will also be opportunities to perform your art live (song, dance, poetry reading, etc.) during the in-person event if you are interested!